Responsible AI Platform

 30-day implementation path

-Inventory AI tools, processes, teams and external parties.
+Inventory AI tools, processes, teams, suppliers and external persons.
 Start with the highest impact or broadest use.

-Define a minimum competency per role: what should someone understand, assess and document?
+Define minimum competency per role: what should someone understand, assess, apply and document?

 Week 3: training and assessment